-A faculty meeting on June 1907 officially adopted green and yellow as the NDAC colors, a tradition which continues today.
+A faculty meeting on June 1907 officially adopted green and yellow as the NDAC colors, a tradition that continues today.

 Bison Pride is a deep-rooted tradition.
-It's valuing integrity, believing in hard work, and about setting high expectations and performing at a championship level.
+It's valuing integrity, hard work, high expectations and performing at a championship level.
 Students, faculty, staff, alumni, friends and fans wear green and yellow on Bison Pride Fridays to express appreciation for NDSU in all its facets.

 Gold Star Marching Band

-The Gold Star Marching Band is also known as "The Pride of North Dakota".
+The Gold Star Marching Band is also known as "The Pride of North Dakota."
 Student newspaper references indicate the band existed as early as 1903.
-The band earned it's “Gold Star” rating in 1924 when the band was an ROTC unit and earned its third consecutive 100 percent inspecting rating.
+The band earned it's “Gold Star” rating in 1924 when the band was an ROTC unit and earned its third consecutive 100 percent inspection rating.

 The "Bison" Nickname